yegor256/blog/_drafts/_standup.md

 1) [strongly agree](https://www.yegor256.com/2015/01/08/morning-standup-meetings.html#comment-4586377932)
 with me or
 2) [accuse me](https://www.yegor256.com/2015/01/08/morning-standup-meetings.html#comment-2021779372)
-of having no idea what morning standups are for.
+of having no idea what morning stand-ups are for.

 My point was: only weak managers need such meetings to coordinate the team, while strong ones use more formal instruments to